-- 3 Assess the infrastructure of the information security management system. - 4 Handle and review major information security incidents. - (5) Major issues or discussions related to information security proposed by each unit. - 6 Discussion of other information security issues.
+- 1) Propose the information security policy of the Group. - 2) Promote the information security management system. - 3) Assess the infrastructure of the information security management system. - 4) Handle and review major information security incidents. - 5) Major issues or discussions related to information security proposed by each unit. - 6) Discussion of other information security issues.